Part 4: How to Maximise Your ATAR

 Students can achieve a greater success rate of getting things done by writing a to-do list.
 Use a small book, diary, or whiteboard to list the tasks you need to complete are effective ways of visualising and completing your important tasks on time.

 One Matrix student placed her priority matrix on her mirror knowing she spent a great deal of time looking at it.
-She wrote her tasks on post-it notes and stuck them onto her mirror.
-This reminded her of the actions items that needed to be completed and created a sense of urgency to knock off the tasks on her to-do list.
+She wrote her tasks on Post-it notes and stuck them onto her mirror.
+This reminded her of the action items that needed to be completed and created a sense of urgency to knock off the tasks on her to-do list.

 © Matrix Education and www.matrix.edu.au, 2023.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.